 - 1. Since last here, have you had any of the following symptoms?

 - ✓ cough

 - ✓ shortness of breath

-- ✓ difficulty breathing

-- ✓ new loss of taste or smell

 - ✓ fever of 100.4° or higher

-- ✓ chills or shaking chills
+- ✓ chills

+- ✓ shivering

-- ✓ muscle aches
+- ✓ muscle pain

+- ✓ sore throat

 - ✓ headache

-- ✓ sore throat

-- √ nausea or vomiting

-- ✓ diarrhea
+- ✓ loss of sense of taste or smell

-- √ fatigue

-- ✓ congestion or runny nose
+- ✓ gastrointestinal symptoms (nausea, vomiting, or diarrhea)

-If YES, the staff should not be admitted into care.
-Refer to the "Decision Aid: Exclusion and Return for Laboratory Confirmed COVID-19 Cases and Persons with COVID-19-like Illness in School, Child Care Programs, and Youth Camps" to determine when the staff may return and if additional actions are necessary.
+- If YES, the staff should not be admitted into care.
+Refer to the Decision Aid: Exclusion and Return for COVID-19 Symptoms in School, Child Care Programs, and Youth Camps to determine when the staff may return.
+Contact the local health department for additional guidance when the staff has COVID-19-like illness.